FallingFireX/330-lab1/README.md

 - The part number is 497-11605-ND, and the price is $14.64

 **How much flash memory is provided on the F4?
 How much RAM?**
+- 1024 bits of flash
+- 192 kilobytes of RAM
 **What is the maximum clock speed the processor can run at?**
+- 168MHz
 **What does LQFP stand for?**
+- Low-profile Quad Flat Package
 **How many pins are on this chip?**
+`80
 **Find and screenshot the “memory map” of this processor (look in the ARM Cortex M4 Controller Chip Data Sheet).**

 **Is this processor big or little “endian”, and explain what the endianness of this processor means (hint: find “endian” in the F4 controller reference manual)?**
+- "The bytes are coded in memory in little endian format.
+The lowest numbered byte in a word is considered the word’s least significant byte and the highest numbered byte, the word’s most significant."
+- little endian

 **Find and screenshot the “core registers” of this processor.**

-**How many “general purpose registers” are there (look at same figure as 19above)**
+**How many “general purpose registers” are there (look at same figure as 19above)** -13
 **Which of the demo programs
 did an interesting thing when you pressed the “User” button once a second repeatedly**